gplepage/corrfitter/doc/source/corrfitter.rst

 described and fit by a single |CorrFitter| object.

 We now review the basic features of :mod:`corrfitter`.
-These features are also illustrated in the context of a real application in an :ref:`annotated-example`, at the end.
+These features are also illustrated for real applications in a series of annotated examples following this section.
+Impatient readers may wish to jump directly to these examples.

+.. _basic-fits:

 Basic Fits
 ----------